 Follow all national and local codes and standards in addition to these instructions.
 The installation must comply with regulations of the serving gas supplier, local building, heating, plumbing, and other codes.
 In absence of local codes, the installation must comply with the national codes listed below and all authorities having jurisdiction.
-In the United States and Canada, follow all codes and

-In the United States and Čánada, follow all codes and standards for the following:
+In the United States and Canada, follow all codes and standards for the following: